 In fact, it will not help anyone if the automation is being used to fix a problem.
-AI automation is used to enhance pre-existing business processes and improve workforce management.
+AI technology automation is used to enhance pre-existing business processes and improve workforce management.

 Automation can make the process faster, more efficient and give you data on where your problems lie, but not fix them.